 The system's ability to differentiate superimposed signatures from multiple subjects was evaluated in a two-person walking scenario.
 Both subjects walked back and forth periodically at different positions.
 The resulting Doppler spectrogram is presented in Fig.~\ref{fig:multi_person}.
 It can be observed that there are two distinguishable Doppler patterns.
 The signature of one human is characterized by a periodic pattern with a main Doppler component of approximately $\pm$200~Hz.
 Sometimes the frequency reaches $\pm$300~Hz.
 Meanwhile, there is another high-energy signature concentrated in a lower Doppler range.
 The frequency is approximately $\pm$50~Hz, corresponding to the other human who walked near the sensing system.
 These results demonstrate the potential of the system to separate different subjects in a 'blind' sensing scenario.

 For a more intuitive analysis, the measured Doppler shifts were converted to their corresponding radial velocities using the standard Doppler formula $v = f_d \lambda / 2$.
 Here, the wavelength is calculated as $\lambda=c/f_c$, where $c$ is the speed of light and the center frequency $f_c$ is 25.1~GHz, resulting in $\lambda \approx 1.19$~cm.
 Table~\ref{tab:doppler_summary} summarizes the key Doppler signatures and their corresponding radial velocities from the tested scenarios.
-These values are rational by comparing with the normal human walking speed~\cite{WalkSpeed2016}.
+From ~\cite{WalkSpeed2016}, it can be found that the mean human walking velocity ranges from 0.94 m/s to 1.43 m/s depending on the age and gender.
+The detected Doppler shift of 200 Hz corresponds to 1.19 m/s, which is rational by comparing with the normal human walking speed.
 The successful recognition of various motion patterns demonstrates that the proposed system is promising for real-world ISAC applications in complex environments.